GENERAL DEFINITIONS AND RULEMAKING

 (53) "Primary person" for all programs except the SNAP program, means the filing group member who is responsible for providing information necessary to determine eligibility and calculate benefits.
 The primary person for individual programs is as follows:

-(a) For the EXT, MAA, MAF, and TANF programs, the parent or caretaker relative.
+(a) For the TANF program, the parent or caretaker relative.

 (b) For the ERDC program, the caretaker.